Paris / Attractions / Père-Lachaise Cemetery

 Cimetière du Père-Lachaise has been expanded five times, and as a result, it is now an enormous estate.
 Today, the cemetery has more than 69,000 tombstones and about 5,300 trees.
 The Parisian authorities manage the cemetery and its surroundings.
 Since the 1950s, the cemetery has been full.
 Only when a grave concession expires may a new tombstone be added.

-Tours Père-Lachaise Cemetery, Paris
+Guided Tours Père-Lachaise Cemetery Paris

-Video: Cimetière du Père-Lachaise in Paris, France
+Video: Cimetière du Père-Lachaise in Paris France

 How do I get to Père-Lachaise?